Ph.D Qualifying Examination Requirements and Procedures

 Advisor RecommendationIn order to initiate a qualifying evaluation, the student's advisor must first submit a written recommendation online via the Faculty Advisor Letter of Recommendation, indicating the advisor's impression of the student's strengths, weaknesses, and preparation level for continued Ph.D. study.
 The statement from the advisor should make a convincing case of why a qualifying evaluation panel should be convened for the student and the advisor's present degree of willingness to advise the student.
 This recommendation letter is the primary means through which the advisor's opinions are expressed to the panel, and any unusual or extenuating circumstances should be cited in this letter.

-Depth and Breadth CriteriaThe Qualifying Exam requires successful completion of a Depth examination and Breadth area courses.
+Depth and Breadth CriteriaThe Qualifying Exam requires successful completion of a Depth examination.
 A student must designate one of the Departmental curriculum groups as a specialty, major or depth area.
 This will be the depth area in which the Qualifying Examination will be given.

 - The student must demonstrate proficiency in his/her specialty area by the completion of at least three courses in the student's specialty area.
 Each of these three courses must be at least three credit hours and must be at the 5XY level.
 The student's performance in each of these three courses must be 3.5 grade point level or higher.
 Course substitutions always require a recommendation from the instructor of the equivalent UW course.